 Konstantin Grcic has entered the style fold.
 The Berlin-based business designer partnered with Seance, designing the sustainable activewear brand’s Collection 03.
-It marks the second one time that Grcic—who is stated for using excessive-tech materials on several products, from lights to workplace chairs, to bathroom fixtures—has joined forces with an apparel company, the first of which become a nylon apron for Prada in 2018.
-This line for Peace, however, is the first instance that he has crafted a collection of patterns—all with an ecological bent.
+It marks the second time that Grcic—who is stated for using excessive-tech materials on several products, from lights to workplace chairs, to bathroom fixtures—has joined forces with an apparel company, the first of which become a nylon apron for Prada in 2018.
+However, this line for Peace is the first instance that he has crafted a collection of patterns—all with an ecological bent.

 The choice of blazers, padded jackets, trousers, and skirts follow minimalist ideas.
 The cuts are streamlined, almost easy in look—to whit; the information is what % the punch.
 There are hid buttons, inner arm cuffs, and an inner mobile smartphone radiation-shielding pocket.
 Moreover, the whole collection is made with ninety-six percentage recyclable or biodegradable materials.

-Why did you decide on layout an activewear collection with Seance?
+Why did you decide to layout an activewear collection with Seance?

 What units Seance other than other labels in the class?

-Do you watch brands are simply gambling to the trend, instead of doing it for simply motives?
+Do you watch brands are simply gambling to the trend instead of doing it for simple motives?

 The top ones are doing it for simple motives, and if they’re setting the trend for others to comply with, that’s fine.
 What are the similarities between designing commercial products and garb?
 And what are the differences?